LesFerch/WinSetView/README.md

 This is followed by a **<>** separator and the title for the **Help** dialog and then another **<>** separator followed by the Help dialog text.

 Save the text file as type **UTF-8**.
-UTF-8 with BOM or UTF-8 with signature is also fine.
+UTF-8 with BOM (signature) is also fine.
 The file can have any name as long as it has a **.txt** extension, but it makes sense to give the file a name that matches its language selection in Windows.
 For example: **Deutsch (Deutschland).txt**

 # Acknowledgements